yzhang-gh/vscode-markdown/README.md

   and `Markdown: Print documents to HTML` (batch mode)

 - **Compatible** with other installed Markdown plugins (e.g. [Markdown Footnotes](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-footnotes))
-  The exported HTML should look the same as inside VSCode.
+  The exported HTML should look the same as inside VS Code.

 - Use comment `<!-- title: Your Title -->` to specify a title of the exported HTML.